qri-io/qri/DEVELOPERS.md

 # Add the main Qri repository as an upstream remote to your repository:
 git remote add upstream "https://github.com/qri-io/frontend.git"

 # Install dependencies, make sure you have gx installed first
 gx install

+# This will complain *lots* about `package gx/ipfs unrecoginzed import path...`, that's ok
+go get ./...

 # Build the qri binary
 go install